-Standard/ Interpretation: Effective date: Years beginning on or after Expected impact: • Interest Rate Benchmark Reform: Amendments to IFRS 9, IAS 39 and IFRS 7 01 January 2020 The impact of the amendment is not material. • Presentation of Financial Statements: Disclosure initiative 01 January 2020 The impact of the amendment is not material. • Accounting Policies, Changes in Accounting Estimates and Errors: Disclosure initiative 01 January 2020 The impact of the amendment is not material.
+Standard/ Interpretation: Effective date: Years beginning on or after Expected impact: • Interest Rate Benchmark Reform - Phase 2: Amendments to IFRS 7 01 January 2021 The impact of the amendments is not material. • Interest Rate Benchmark Reform - Phase 2: Amendments to IFRS 9 01 January 2021 The impact of the amendments is not material.

-3.2 Standards and interpretations not yet effective
+2.2 Standards and interpretations not yet effective

-The company has chosen not to early adopt the following standards and interpretations, which have been published and are mandatory for the company's accounting periods beginning on or after 01 April 2021 or later periods:
+The company has chosen not to early adopt the following standards and interpretations, which have been published and are mandatory for the company's accounting periods beginning on or after 01 April 2022 or later periods:

-Standard/ Interpretation: Effective date: Years beginning on or after Expected impact: • Classification of Liabilities as Current or Non-Current - Amendment to IAS 1 01 January 2023 Unlikely there will be a material impact • Annual Improvement to IFRS Standards 2018-2020: Amendments to IFRS 1 01 January 2022 Unlikely there will be a material impact • Annual Improvement to IFRS Standards 2018-2020: Amendments to IFRS 9 01 January 2022 Unlikely there will be a material impact • Property, Plant and Equipment: Proceeds before Intended Use: Amendments to IAS 16 01 January 2022 Unlikely there will be a material impact
+Effective date: Years beginning on or after Expected impact: • Deferred tax related to assets and liabilities arising from a single transaction - Amendments to IAS 12 01 January 2023 Unlikely there will be a material impact • Disclosure of accounting policies: Amendments to IAS 1 and IFRS Practice Statement 2.
+01 January 2023 Unlikely there will be a material impact • Definition of accounting estimates: Amendments to IAS 8 01 January 2023 Unlikely there will be a material impact • Classification of Liabilities as Current or Non-Current - Amendment to IAS 1 01 January 2023 Unlikely there will be a material impact • Annual Improvement to IFRS Standards 2018-2020: Amendments to IFRS 1 01 January 2022 Unlikely there will be a material impact • Annual Improvement to IFRS Standards 2018-2020: Amendments to IFRS 9 01 January 2022 Unlikely there will be a material impact • Property, Plant and Equipment: Proceeds before Intended Use: Amendments to IAS 16 01 January 2022 Unlikely there will be a material impact